This buttermilk almond pound cake has a fine texture and a tender, almond-flavored taste. Serve warm for a delicious treat!

 - Let the cake cool on the rack.

-- When using buttermilk in a recipe, shake it before using it because buttermilk will separate after sitting.
+- When using buttermilk in a recipe, shake it before using, as it will separate after sitting.

 - For a light and fluffy cake, use cake flour.
-It has a lower protein content than all-purpose flour and will make a tender cake.
+It has a lower protein content than all-purpose flour, making it ideal for tender cakes.

-- To make a vanilla pound cake, omit the almond extract and change the vanilla extract to 1 tablespoon.
+- To make a vanilla pound cake, omit the almond extract and use 1 tablespoon of vanilla extract instead.

 Stopping Additional Gluten Formation

 Many recipes say to alternate the flour and milk additions to the butter.
 This is to prevent excess gluten formation.
-When you mix flour and a liquid it forms gluten.
+When you mix flour and a liquid, it forms gluten.
 If you add the flour to the creamed butter, the butterfat coats the flour, preventing gluten from forming.
-When you end with flour, it gets coated with the fat in the batter.
+When you end with flour, it gets coated with the batter’s fat.

 Why is this important?
 Because gluten makes cakes tough.
 Think about pizza dough that has a chewy texture.
 This texture arises because the dough has been worked to develop the gluten.
 With cakes, alternating flour with a liquid helps to prevent the gluten from further developing.